Waytoon/chimera_flutter_code_push/README.md

 Note: Before you git clone this repo, you'd better to install 'Git Large File Storage'(https://git-lfs.github.com/).
-It could help you to handle and sync large file to avoid any data miss-streaming.
+It could help you handle and sync large file to avoid any data miss-streaming.

 Install lsf:

 ```
 brew install git-lfs

 ```